Search engine algorithms are meant to be your friends – not your enemies. This holds true when considering SEO for education websites.

 Instead, if you want to build backlinks, you’re best to do so organically.
 This means creating quality content that others will want to share.

 To speed up the process, you can also analyze your competitors’ backlinks to identify what kind of sites could also be sharing your content, and reach out to them.
 If they find your content valuable, they’ll share it – no payment required.
+Doing so can help you boost SEO for education websites.

 Technical SEO: Improving Your School’s Website Performance